 Element Description

 Baud rate Transmission speed in bits/s

 Parity Used for error detection

 Data bits Number of bits for transmitting data

 Stop bits Number of stop bits

-Physical Medium Specify the medium to use: RS485 (using polarisation resistor or not) RS232 (only available on Serial Line 1)
+Physical Medium Specify the medium to use: RS485 (using polarisation resistor or not) RS232

 Polarization Resistor Polarization resistors are integrated in the controller.
 They are switched on or off by this parameter.